CoFH/cofh.github.io/docs/tome-of-knowledge/index.md

 experience points into the fluid.
 The item can filled or drained manually by using it on blocks that store fluids, or automatically using [fluid transposers](/docs/fluid-transposer/) or similar.

+If [OpenBlocks](https://www.openmods.info/) is installed, a tome of knowledge can also be filled with that mod's liquid XP.

 ### Enchantments
 A tome of knowledge can be enchanted with [Holding](/docs/holding/) to increase